 Myth#5: Only highly skilled data scientists can use machine learning

-However, now many companies are focusing to work on this technology and trying to utilize the machine learning into daily business actions to make it more accessible to everyone.
-Big tech giants like Google, Facebook, Apple, Amazon and Microsoft are working seriously on this technology and they have already developed machine learning-powered applications and business models making it available for everyone through open source projects and APIs.
+However, now many companies are focusing to work on this technology and trying to utilize machine learning in daily business actions to make it more accessible to everyone.
+Big tech giants like Google, Facebook, Apple, Amazon, and Microsoft are working seriously on this technology and they have already developed machine learning-powered applications and business models making it available for everyone through open source projects and APIs.

-In addition to above myths there are many more fables which are very difficult to clear off from everyone’s minds.
-However, with the further progress in different industries and more practical use in our real life all these myths would be clear in near future.
+In addition to the above myths, there are many more fables that are very difficult to clear off from everyone’s minds.
+However, with further progress in different industries and more practical use in our real life, all these myths would be clear in near future.
 As nowadays many companies are using machine learning to build solutions to protect their business from fraud, while few of them are not using this as efficiently as they should; because this could be considered more of a marketing buzzword.
-Machine learning as a service is just like other technology, as long as a realistic and favorable approach is taken it would be a powerful tool and approaching to this technology can produce a value for money for the businesses across the industries globally.
+Machine learning as a service is just like other technology, as long as a realistic and favorable approach is taken it would be a powerful tool, and approaching this technology can produce value for money for the businesses across the industries globally.